Frequently Asked Questions

 Can I book a group tour at any of the Greater Sudbury Museums?

 Group tours are not currently being offered at any of the Greater Sudbury Museums.
-Please check back in 2023 for updated information about the availability of group tours and outreach education opportunities for local schools!
+Please check back soon for updated information about the availability of group tours and outreach education opportunities for local schools!

 Is it possible to book the Anderson Farm Museum for a wedding/birthday party/baby shower/etc.?